Does StockX Actually Sell Fake Sneakers?

 GOAT is the most similar platform to StockX and has built a much better public reputation.
 Goat is also a middleman where people can both buy and sell on the platform, with GOAT being the authenticator.

 GOAT also offers an interesting service: GOAT Clean.
-Each pair is authenticated by specialists and undergoes a thorough cleaning process that includes scrubbing, washing laces, removing lint from the sock liner, and smoothing out any existing creases on leather.
+Each pair is authenticated by specialists and undergoes a thorough cleaning process that includes scrubbing, washing laces, removing lint from the sock liner, and smoothing out any existing creases on the leather.

 Flight Club